 Wrist break occurs when a bowler’s hand and wrist “breaks” back toward the forearm throughout the shot.
-It can happen during the pushaway, backswing and the release.
+It can happen during the pushaway, backswing, or the release.

 Bowling wrist device as a training tool

-Practicing with a bowling wrist device over time helps train how feeling firm throughout the approach is supposed to feel.
+Practicing with a bowling wrist device over time helps train the wrist to learn how feeling firm throughout the approach is supposed to feel.